Employee Welfare and Well-being

 Training on Occupational Health and Safety

-We provide all new employees with basic occupational health and safety training, including the proper use of fire extinguishing equipment, fire evacuation procedures, and protocols for reporting fire incidents.
-In addition, we offer an Occupational Safety Officer training program to ensure employees fully understand the roles, duties and responsibilities of the Bank’s safety officers, as well as the regulations related to the safety of the Bank.
+The Bank provides basic fire safety training to all new employees, covering the use of different types of firefighting equipment, evacuation procedures, and channels for reporting fire incidents.
+Moreover, the Bank offers safety officer training programs to ensure that employees understand the roles, duties and responsibilities of the Bank’s safety officers, as well as applicable safety related laws and regulations.

 Employee Retirement Preparation and Post-retirement